Portnoy Law Firm Announces Class Action on Behalf of KinderCare Learning Companies, Inc. Investors

 LOS ANGELES, Oct.
-09, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises KinderCare Learning Companies, Inc., (“KinderCare” or the "Company") (NYSE: KLC) investors of a class action on behalf of investors that bought securities in or traceable to the Company's October 2024 initial public offering.
-KinderCare investors have until October 14, 2025 to file a lead plaintiff motion.
+13, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises KinderCare Learning Companies, Inc., (“KinderCare” or the "Company") (NYSE: KLC) investors of a class action on behalf of investors that bought securities in or traceable to the Company's October 2024 initial public offering.
+KinderCare investors have until October 14, 2025 to file a lead plaintiff motion

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or join the case via https://portnoylaw.com/kindercare-learning-companies-inc-2.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.